MDKza/Cloudflare-DNS-Monitor/README.md

 - **Cloudflare API errors?** Ensure your `api_token` and `zone_id` are correct.
 - **Ping failures?** Check if the destination IPs are reachable manually using `ping`.
 - **Script not running?** Ensure it is running via Task Scheduler (Windows) or `systemctl` (Linux).

-## Contributing
-Feel free to open an issue or submit a pull request for improvements.

 ## License
 MIT License.
 Free to use and modify.